 Spring is coming; you can feel it in the air.
 We’ve been having a mix of cold then warm (for winter) days.
 We’ve been getting out for a few day trips discovering some new places as well as visiting some old familiar ones.
 It’s great to get out for a day in New Mexico’s beautiful and diverse landscape.
 Here’s a bit of what’s going on in March in The City Different.

-To help with that decision, March is “Kids Free” month in Santa Fe.
-And there’s a lot to do.
+Don’t have spring break plans?
+Head to Santa Fe with the family!
+March is “Kids Free” month and there’s a lot to do.
 Read our post on Santa Fe family-friendly activities.
 For information on specials offered during “Kids Free” month click here.

-Santa Fe food, drink and dining news
+Food and dining news

 Santa Fe Music